TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 ### _CI/CD Pipeline - Key Stages_

-1 --> _<ins>Workspace Preparation</ins>_: A clean workspace
- --> No interference from previous builds.
+1 → Workspace Preparation

-2 --> _<ins>Code Checkout</ins>_: We fetch the latest code from the main branch of our Git repository to maintain up-to-date integration.
+2 →  Fetch the latest code from the repo's main branch

-3 --> _<ins>Static Code Analysis</ins>_:
-Through SonarQube, we've scrutinized the code for potential bugs, vulnerabilities, and maintainability concerns.
+3 → Static Code Analysis for potential bugs & vulnerabilities.

-4 --> _<ins>Quality Gate</ins>_: Crucial checkpoint - aligns with our quality criteria
---> Decides if changes can be promoted.
+4 → Quality Gate → Crucial checkpoint to align with our quality criteria, Decides if changes can be promoted.

-5 --> _<ins>Dependency Installation</ins>_:
-We then install the necessary dependencies / components for our application.
+5 → Installing Dependencies

-6 --> _<ins>Security Scans</ins>_:  OWASP's Dependency-Check and Trivy, scanning both our file system and Docker images.
+6 → Scanning both our File system and Docker images.

-7 --> _<ins>Containerization</ins>_:
+7 → Containerization
-The application is containerized using Docker --> consistent deployment and scalability.

-8 --> _<ins>Secrets Detection</ins>_:
-We employ TruffleHog to detect any unintentional secret exposures.

-9 --> _<ins>Infrastructure as Code Analysis</ins>_:
-Lastly, we analyze our Terraform configurations with tfsec to ensure our infrastructure is defined securely.
+8 → Detecting unwanted secrets (checking if they've been exposed)
+9 → IaC Analysis - Securing Tf Configurations
 </br>

 You can find the application code here :- https://github.com/TanishkaMarrott/Reddit-Clone-App